hiphapa/blogs.snap-ci.com/_posts/2014-07-22-why-snapci-and-travisci-are-not-the-name-thing.markdown

 is going through the pipeline how soon can you tell that something went wrong?
 Stages allows you to get that fast feedback, if the software fails to pass a stage the pipeline is stopped and the team members are notified about the failure.
+Since there is a logical organization of these steps, when one fails, the team can quickly identify in which set of commands the failure has happened.

-We can think about unit tests, code format verification, functional tests, security checks and so on.
-Once our software goes through these stages, one by one, it can be considered "good for production" when it pass all of them.
+We can think about these as unit tests, code format verification, functional tests, security checks and so on.
+Once our software goes through these stages, one by one, passing all of them it can be considered "good for production".

 ### Deployment